darnellwashingtonjr94-art/BUG-BOUNTY-xterminator/README.md

-# 🐛 BUG-BOUNTY-xterminator
+# 🕵🏾‍♂️🐛⚙️💵BUG-BOUNTY-xterminator

 An advanced, highly concurrent automated reconnaissance and vulnerability eradication framework for bug bounty hunters and security researchers.

 ---

-## 🐛 What is BUG-BOUNTY-xterminator?
+## What is BUG-BOUNTY-xterminator?
 **BUG-BOUNTY-xterminator** is an end-to-end security automation engine.
 It acts as a force multiplier for penetration testers by chaining together industry-standard tools and custom scripts into a single, high-performance pipeline.
 It handles everything from initial asset discovery to active vulnerability scanning and real-time reporting.

 ## 🎯 What is this about?